lorenzo-stoakes/linux-vm-notes/tmp/rough.md

   vs. [for_each_process()][for_each_process] - does the former double-count, or does the latter simply skip thread processes?
 Check.

-* When I refer to PMDs (and even perhaps PUDs in the case of gigantic pages) as always referring to an underlying lower-level page table page, am I always correct in doing so?
-Since in huge page mode I _think_ a PMD with the PSE bit set actually refers to the final physical page, but perhaps I'm wrong.
-If a PMD does refer to a page this way, I will need to modify the function descriptions accordingly.

 * What happens when a new kernel mapping is added in page tables?
 Are all shared mappings updated?
 Or kept to a single PUD maybe?
 Probably just pre-mapped. - `KERNEL_IMAGE_SIZE_DEFAULT` seems to indicate that the 512MiB kernel is